GrizzlyOne95/BZ98RBlenderToolKit/README.md

 See the [LICENSE](LICENSE) file for full terms.

+Other portions of code were derived from sources by Commando950's plugin here: https://commando950.neocities.org/downloads/ And DivisionByZeoro's porting code, never put on any site or repo.

 ### Third-Party Components

 **OGRE (Object-Oriented Graphics Rendering Engine)**
 © 2000–2023 Torus Knot Software Ltd and other contributors
 Licensed under the MIT License.
-See `third_party/OGRE_LICENSE.txt`.
+See `OGRE_LICENSE.txt`.
 Used for conversion utilities such as `OgreXMLConverter.exe`.